 Naples, Italy, offers visitors a city teeming with culture and historic curiosities.
 It also gives good access to the Amalfi Coast, one of the most naturally pristine areas of the entire country.
 For a day trip that will make your Italy vacation even more enchanted, these are all the tips you need to learn how to get from Naples to Amalfi Coast.

 Naples can be a difficult city to navigate.
-Get where you need to go stress-free – schedule a Prontopia local to assist you today!
+Get where you need to go stress-free – schedule a Prontopia local assistant to help you today!

 A jewel of the Province of Salerno in Campania in Southern Italy, where Naples is located, the Amalfi Coast runs for 50km (31 mi.)
 It’s part of the Sorrentine Peninsula and draws in scores of tourists looking for an ideal setting to soak up some rays or take a boat out.
 Getting near or on the water when you’re in Italy is a must, and the Amalfi Coast is the perfect setting for experiencing the Tyrrhenian Sea.